zuzanapiarova/IU-mobile-app/README.md

 2. Build and run the backend container
    `docker compose up --build`

-3. Control database file with DATABASE_URL environment variable in the docker-compose.ysml file If no value is provided, default database dev.db with test data is used.
+3. Input values into .env file.
+Minimum requirement is JWT_SECRET, which is a secret to sign JWT tokens.
+DATABASE_URL environment variable is optional to change database file, else the default prepopulated /prisma/dev.db is used

 ##### Running via npm
 1. Navigate to the backend/ directory
    `cd backend`

-2. Provide DATABASE_URL in .env file to create the database file (optional), if not provided, default database dev.db with test data is used
+2. Provide DATABASE_URL and JWT_SECRET in .env file.
+- DATABASE_URL: create the database file (optional), if not provided, default database dev.db with test data is used `DATABASE_URL="file:./test-file.db"`
-   `DATABASE_URL="file:./test-file.db"`
+- JWT_SECRET: secret to sign JWT tokens for request and response auth

 3. npm start